 Since its inception, the Foundation has provided over $1.8 million in grants to qualifying, local non-profit organizations.

-Mission Statement:
+Mission Statement

 Boise Rescue Mission Ministries (BRMM) serves homeless men, women, children, seniors, and veterans in Idaho.
 BRMM’s mission is to reach out to the community by teaching the Word of God and providing food, shelter, clothing, and opportunities for men, women, and children to recover from homelessness.
 BRMM meets the basic needs of homeless individuals and offers effective, successful programs that inspire hope and equip individuals with the knowledge and practical skills to help them break the cycle of homelessness.
 BRMM believes that access to supportive services is key to social and economic mobility as well as overall health and safety for homeless individuals.
 Supportive services include addiction recovery; access to quality medical, dental, and mental health care; education; vocational services; financial literacy training; access to legal services; and programming tailored to children and youth.

-Project/Program Description:
+Project/Program Description

 Implemented in 2000, BRMM’s City Light Home for Women and Children is located in Ada County and serves single women and women with children.
 City Light Home for Women and Children (City Light) provides emergency services such as meals, shelter, and clothing as well as education, work-search assistance, mental health counseling, supportive services for veterans, addiction recovery through the New Life Program, and children’s programs.